manjeshkm/Reactive-Playground/README.md

 # ReactivePlayGround
-a simple yet challenging game created to play around Reactive programming using RXJS lib This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.6.
+a simple yet challenging game created to play around Reactive programming using RXJS lib.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.6.

 #Live